hzeller/rpi-rgb-led-matrix/README.md

 in a daisy-chain manner.
 There is a parameter in the demo program to give number of displays that are chained.
 You end up with a very wide display (chain * 32 pixels).
-Longer chains affect the refresh rate negatively, so if you want to stay above 100Hz, don't chain more than 8 panels.
+Longer chains affect the refresh rate negatively, so if you want to stay above 100Hz with full color, don't chain more than 8 panels.
-If you use a PWM depth of 1 bit, the chain can be much longer, up to 50 should not be a problem (so I never tested it).
+If you use a PWM depth of 1 bit, the chain can be much longer.

 The original Raspberry Pis with 26 GPIO pins just had enough connector pins to drive one chain of LED panels.
 Newer Raspberry Pis have 40 GPIO pins that